rust-lang/book/nostarch/chapter16.md

 }
 ```

-Listing 16-2: Saving a `JoinHandle` from `thread::spawn` to guarantee the thread is run to completion
+Listing 16-2: Saving a `JoinHandle<T>` from `thread::spawn` to guarantee the thread is run to completion

 Calling `join` on the handle blocks the thread currently running until the
 thread represented by the handle terminates. *Blocking* a thread means that